nrjdalal/smart-registry/README.md

 }
 ```

 Or delete the `registry.json` file entirely.
 No changes will be made to the generated `public/r/dialog.json` file.
-Smart right?
+Smart, right?

 ```bash
 rm registry.json